In Calgary, Alberta

 Are Gem Trek maps available in digital format?

-The short answer is no. The longer answer is that we have looked at the idea of making Gem Trek maps available on CD several times over the last few years, but the numbers don't work for us in terms of production costs and projected sales.
+The short answer is no. The longer answer is that we have looked at the idea of making Gem Trek maps available digitally several times, but the numbers don't work for us in terms of production (development) costs and projected sales.